-Spinach Feta Frittata
+Spinach Frittata Recipe

 It’s pretty difficult for me to keep up with my high school boys’ big appetites.
 I work hard to come up with recipes that are quick to prepare and nutrient dense so that they’re satisfied for a while.